The other day, I got this cryptic email. It read:

 - Activate the payload in the MS Word document and infect the user’s machine

 Based on the version of the MS Word attachment, I’ve setup a Windows 7 virtual environment in a sandbox.
-I’ve also installed Microsoft Office 2016 in order to debug the payload macro, the following SysInternals utilities: ProcessMon, DiskMon, DebugView, and Wireshark to sniff the TCP traffic.
+I’ve also installed Microsoft Office 2016 in order to debug the payload macro, and used the following SysInternals utilities: ProcessMon, DiskMon, DebugView, and Wireshark to sniff the TCP traffic.

 I launched the document and entered the provided password.
 Inside the decrypted file, I found the following API declarations, variable names, and code: